Mount Rainier National Park Summer 2020 Operations Update

 - In addition to the trip planning information on the park’s website, information is also available on-site, outside visitor centers.
 Visitor and wilderness information centers, including the Carbon River Ranger Station, remain closed for public safety during the COVID response.
 Look for information stations set up outside visitor centers and information boards at Paradise.

 - Backcountry camping permits are required and are available online.
 They are not available inside the park but must be obtained prior to visiting the park.

-- There are no food, lodging, or gift shops available at Paradise.
-The Paradise Inn is closed this year.
-The picnic area is open for use and food and lodging facilities outside the park are open.
+- The picnic area is open for use and food and lodging facilities outside the park are open.

 - The National Park Inn at Longmire is open for gifts, grab and go food only, and lodging at a limited capacity.

-- Grab and go food service only and the gift shop are available at the Sunrise Day Lodge.
+- Grab and go food service only and the gift shop is available at the Sunrise Day Lodge.

 - Campgrounds throughout the park are partially open with some sites closed due to hazard trees.
 Visit the park website for more information on campgrounds.

 Seek the most current information on trails prior to setting out for a hike.
 Snow remains on some of the trails and stream crossings can pose hazards due to high water.
 Be cautious and use good judgment.